webdev-Julien/Lilja-Tours-v2.0/src/content/daytours__EN/south-coast-highlights.md

     itiItemPicAlt: "Stunning, giant waterfall",
     itiItemPicTitle: "South Coast Highlights: Skogafoss",
     itiItemStrings: ["Skógafoss is one of Iceland’s most iconic waterfalls, easily visible from Route One on the South Coast.
 Standing at an impressive 60 meters, its powerful cascade creates a mesmerizing mist that often produces vivid rainbows on sunny days, making it a photographer’s paradise.
 Its scenic beauty and majestic presence attract visitors from around the world, and its popularity surged after being featured in Game of Thrones, drawing fans and travelers alike.", "A local legend adds to its allure—according to folklore, a giant’s hidden treasure lies behind the waterfall.
 Many have tried to find it, but the treasure remains a mystery.
 Your guide will share this tale as you explore the area.
 For those seeking adventure, a staircase beside the waterfall leads to a viewpoint offering breathtaking panoramic views of the surrounding landscapes.
-Plan your visit to experience this majestic natural wonder and uncover the myths that make Skógafoss truly magical."]
+Discover Skógafoss to experience this majestic natural wonder and uncover the myths that make it truly magical."]
     },
     {
     itiItemTitle: "Sólheimajökull glacier",